ArmaKeoN/GMapsAzureIntegration/README.md

 ### Disclosure of AI Tools and External Resources

-- **ChatGPT by OpenAI**: Used to generate this documentation.
-Provides natural language processing capabilities but might occasionally require manual adjustment for technical accuracy or clarity.
+- **ChatGPT by OpenAI**: Utilized for generating documentation and code, as well as for troubleshooting and debugging code to enhance and streamline workflow processes.
 - **Google GitHub Actions**: Provides direct integration for managing resources within GitHub workflows.
 Simplifies automation but relies on correct permissions and credentials setup.

 ### Security and Compliance